Go to navigation

 not broken the rules of the introductory tenancy, your tenancy

-agreement will be upgraded to secure.
+agreement will be converted to secure.
 Once you become a secure

 A demoted tenancy is a one-year, probationary council tenancy.